First-Year Applicant FAQs

 A. No, we don’t require an interview.
 We do strongly encourage that you visit Saint Mary’s and meet for an individual appointment with your admission counselor.
 You’ll be able to get all your questions answered, and your counselor will be able to put a face with a name, which can only benefit you!

-A. We require either the ACT or SAT for first-year students.
+A. We require either the ACT or SAT for first-year students unless students are applying test optional.
+We will accept your self-reported test scores off the application for scholarship and admission consideration.
+However, you will be required to send us your official scores before you're able to enroll at Saint Mary's.
+So make sure you report your scores accurately!
 If you take either exam more than once, we’ll superscore the subsections to recalculate your best score.
 If you take both tests, we will use the score for admission and merit scholarships that gives you the best advantage.

 Saint Mary's code for the SAT is 1702 and for the ACT the code is 1244.

 A. We do!
 You’ll automatically be considered for merit-based scholarships when you apply for admission - no additional application or essay required.
 And even better news -- we’ll notify you of your merit award in your acceptance letter!
-These awards can range anywhere from $10,000 to $25,000/year and are renewable for four years.
+Learn more about these awards here.

 A. We offer pre-professional programs in the following areas: Law, Dentistry, Medicine, Veterinary, Occupational Therapy, Optometry, Pharmacy, Physical Therapy, Physician Assistant Studies, other allied health fields.
 If you are in any of these programs, you will have access to an advisor who will work to help you best prepare for continuing your education in your desired field.